okio-ai/nendo-platform/README.md

 ### GPU Compatibility

+> **Note**: If your system does not have a GPU available, you can still run Nendo Platform in [CPU mode](#cpu-mode) but expect certain tools to fail.

+#### Minimum Requirements

+Nendo Platform needs a GPU with 8 GB of VRAM for the most basic AI features to work properly.
+Expect certain tools to be significantly slower or even to fail when running with the minimum requirements.

+Also note that audio files over 15 minutes in length might not be processable with the minimum requirements.

+#### Recommended Requirements

-Nendo Platform needs a GPU with at least 24 GB of VRAM for all of its features to work properly.
+Nendo Platform needs a GPU with at least 24 GB of VRAM for its whole feature set to work properly.
 The list of supported hardware includes, but is not limited to:

 - RTX 3090 (Ti)
 - RTX 4090 (Ti)